wp-plugins/get-in-touch/readme.txt

 = Salient Features =

 - Responsive Contact Form.
+- Create Unlimited Forms
+- Complete Customization of froms.
 - Add any number of input controls to your form.
 - Include customized maps into your form
-- Customization of map in terms of color. map style, height and width
+- Customization of map in terms of color, map style, height and width.
 - Track mails received through your form.
 - Fully customized contact form.
 - Sort mails according to the importance.